Healthy Homes Assessment Kingston

 Insulation Kingston

-A house that is well-insulated will reduce the risk of condensation and lessen the likelihood of mould and damp, and will also make much easier to the household to keep heat.
+A well-insulated property will help to control condensation and lessen the likelihood of mould and dampness as well as making much easier to allow the household to hold heat.

-The "R" stands for thermal resistance, and is a gauge of how well the insulation resists heat flow.
-The more high the R-value, more effective the insulation.
+The "R" stands for thermal resistance, and is a gauge of how well the insulation can withstand heat flow.
+The greater the R-value, the more effective the insulation.

 Kingston Moisture Ingress & Drainage

-Rental properties must have effective drainage to get rid of the stormwater and surface waters and ground water, which includes the proper outfall or runoff.
-Making sure that water is able to go, and that it can’t linger underneath the buildings is a vital aspect of keeping your property dry.
+Rental properties must be equipped with effective drainage to get rid of the stormwater and surface waters and ground water, including an appropriate runoff or outfall.
+Making sure that water has a place to go, and also that it doesn’t sit beneath structures is an important aspect of maintaining your property’s dry.

-In addition to a drainage system to avoid moisture from entering, if your rental is enclosed between the floor and the ground, a ground moisture barrier must be put in place when it is reasonably practicable to do so.
+Alongside a drainage system to avoid the ingress of moisture, if your rental is enclosed between your floor and soil, a ground-water barrier should be put in place if it’s reasonably practicable to do so.

-An underground moisture barrier usually an insulating sheet of polythene laid over the ground, to block any moisture from the ground from getting into the home.
-It also helps in preventing water damage to the floor insulation.
+An underground moisture barrier typically a sheet of polythene that is placed over the ground to prevent any moisture from the ground from getting into the home.
+It also helps in preventing moisture damage to the underfloor insulation.

 moisture ingress and drainage inspection